ARMmbed/mbed-os-5-docs/docs/index.md

-# Introduction to mbed OS 5.0
+# Introduction to the mbed OS 5.0 Handbook

 Welcome to the mbed OS 5.0 User Guide.